emilyellison986/class_website/README.md

 This is PETE!!!!

 This is KDIRONSIDE's nonsensical message added to README.
 Testing, testing...1, 2, 3.....
 This is EMacAdie's change, and it's even better.
+This is Eric again.

 # This is a simple 'RSpec in Rails' website Kata
 We will review how to check for the existence of, pages, images, a form and form elements, that will exist in this app.